The 'What' & 'Why' of my fine art

 What is Plein‑air art?

 What does 'Plein‑air' mean?
 What is distinctive about plein‑air paintings especially, and how are they made?
 A simple plain English description of what an oil painting described as 'en plein‑air' is.
-(Needs a refresh)Find Out More …
+(Needs a refresh)Take A Look …

 Written: September 2018